noah-schechter/petrichor-foundry/README.md

-Custom roast monitoring software for [Petrichor Coffee Supply](https://petrichorsupply.vercel.app), my coffee roasting project.
-Runs locally to interface with Arduino-based temperature sensors.
-Demo available at [petrichor-foundry.vercel.app](petrichor-foundry.vercel.app) with dummy temperature data.
+Custom coffee roast monitoring software.
+Demo available at [petrichor-foundry.vercel.app](petrichor-foundry.vercel.app) with dummy temperature data; to use in production, run locally and connect your Arduino-based temperature sensor to a serial port.

 A work in progress.